 Kim Parmer, Founder & Director

 Christine Doyle was born and raised in Jacksonville, Florida, where she trained at Douglas Anderson School of the Arts under the direction of Phyllis Penney and Rhonda Stampalia and at The Florida Ballet under the direction of Laurie Picinich-Byrd.
 Ms. Doyle has had the opportunity to work with and perform original works by Ronen Koresh, Eddy Toussaint, Emery LeCrone, Christopher Huggins, Michael Smith, and Runqiao Du, as well as train at White Oak Plantation.
 After graduating from Florida State University, Ms. Doyle relocated to Washington, DC.
 Since then, she has performed with regional companies such as Moveius Contemporary Ballet, Metropolitan Ballet Theatre, DC Contemporary Dance Theatre, Ballet ADI and currently Dana Tai Soon Burgess Dance Company.
-Ms. Doyle has taught at the Kirov Academy of Ballet and American Dance Institute and is currently on faculty at Metropolitan Ballet Theatre and Georgetown University.
+Ms. Doyle has taught at the Kirov Academy of Ballet and American Dance Institute and is currently on faculty at and Georgetown University.
 Ms. Doyle teaches classes in Pre-Ballet and Ballet.

 Jillian Peterson is a performer, choreographer, and dance instructor from Baltimore, MD.
 She has earned her BA in Dance from Slippery Rock University where she focused on modern dance technique and choreography.
 There Jillian performed in student, faculty, and guest artist works featured in numerous concerts, including the American College Dance Festival.
 In the summer of 2008, Jillian traveled to Chennai, India to study Bhratanatyam with master guru, Revathi Ramachandran.
 Currently, Jillian performs with the internationally acclaimed Bollywood dance company Mystic India: The World Tour.
 She has toured internationally, performing at prestigious venues and danced with Bollywood stars.
 Jillian has also been performing with ReVision dance company, the resident modern company at Dance Place in Washington D.C, for four years.
 Aside from performing, ReVision focuses on working with all age groups of the D.C. community as well as teens and adults with intellectual and developmental disabilities.